vernon2gh/XRTOS/README.md

-This is XRTOS project, include xxx function.
+This is XRTOS project, base RISC-V qemu virt machine, include function, as follow:

+* Allocated pages managed by array